Continually Updated Clinical Reference

 • Modulation of emotional discomfort: Problem behaviors can occur as a state-dependent function of disorders such as major depression or bipolar disorder, manic phase.

 Emergency evaluation should include a thorough physical examination, including appropriate laboratory studies such as electrolytes, blood count, ECG, drug levels, and sometimes CT scans or MRI and electroencephalogram.
 Psychiatric assessment, consisting of history from the patient and caregivers and a mental status examination, helps establish a correct diagnosis.
 When possible, treatment should be directed at the medical illness, psychiatric disorder, or other underlying cause of the maladaptive behavior.
-Symptomatic treatment of aggressive behavior often is necessary and helpful when a clear-cut medical or psychiatric diagnosis cannot be established.
+Symptomatic treatment of aggressive behavior is often necessary and helpful when a clear-cut medical or psychiatric diagnosis cannot be established.

 Based on the emergency evaluation, any of the following dispositions may be agreed upon: